nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-standard.md

 PayPal Standard is the easiest way to securely accept credit card and PayPal payments online.

 To configure the PayPal Standard plugin go to **Configuration → Payment methods**.
-Then find the **PayPal Smart Payment Buttons** payment method in the payment method list:
+Then find the **PayPal Standard** payment method in the payment method list:

 ![List](_static/paypal-standard/list.jpg)